North Cove Marina

-The North Cove Marina is a municipal inland harbor in Manhattan, New York.
-The marina is primarily for 80 to 150-foot mega-yachts.
+The North Cove Marina, also known as World Trade Center Yacht Harbor and Marina, is a municipal inland harbor in Manhattan, New York.
+The marina is primarily used for 80 to 150-foot mega-yachts and is part of Brookfield Place.

 History

 Built in 1989, it claimed to be the first European-style mega-yacht harbor in the continental United States.
-It is located between Brookfield Place buildings and directly in front of the new World Trade Center.
+It is located between the buildings of the Brookfield Place complex and directly in front of the new World Trade Center.
 During the terrorist attacks on September 11, 2001 it was used to rescue people from the collapse of the World Trade Center.
+The yacht scene in the 2013 film The Wolf of Wall Street was filmed in the harbor.